be_ixf;ym_202602 d_11; ct_150

 What did you enjoy most during your time at Evangel?

 I’m extremely grateful for my time at Evangel.
 It is rare to have high-caliber professors who care about student success after the semester grades have been entered.
 I have also been blessed with so many great friends and memories.
-Finally, I really enjoyed my involvement with Bridges for Youth, an after-school youth center I worked at for 4 years while at EU and have been a partner with for 20 years now.
-Highlights of my work there included bringing “energetic” neighborhood kids to campus for basketball games and to church.
+I also enjoyed working with Bridges for Youth, an after-school youth center.
+I worked there for 4 years while at EU and have been a partner for 20 years now.
+I loved bringing energetic neighborhood kids to campus for basketball games and to church.
 That was a catalyst for me to add education to my art major.
+I also had a great experience in South Africa as a junior and I’ve been back a handful of times.
+It ignited serious wanderlust and I’m hooked on the global commission.

 How did your experience at Evangel prepare you for life after graduation?

-Perhaps not in ways the world wants, but in ways the world needs.
-The foundations from Evangel have equipped me to navigate cultural currents that move against the grain of biblical truth and to always attempt excellent work.
-We are strategically placed in dark spaces so we can be the light and speak life and order into chaotic times.
+The foundations from Evangel have equipped me to navigate cultural currents and to always attempt excellent work.
+We are strategically placed in spaces so we can be the light and speak life and order into chaotic times.
 Heavenly Father has prepared good works for us to do.
 He already knows the place and times for us to shine.

 What advice would you give a current student preparing for the workforce?

-Here are a few pieces of encouragement.
-First, I encourage students to be the light off campus.
+First, I encourage students to be the light off campus while you are at EU.
 North Springfield has no shortage of opportunities to serve people.

 Secondly, develop a growth mindset.
 Don’t limit yourself or our abundant Heavenly Father.
 You can learn and improve at anything he calls you to with smart goals and dedicated practice.
 Envision and pray for big things.
 Also ask for wisdom to carry them out.
 We don’t rise to the level of our goals, we fall to the level of our systems and routines.
 Be strategic about how you pursue dreams.
 Although I’m grateful for career successes and for earning a master’s degree in painting, I have so much to learn and achieve educationally and artistically.
-Whether or not I realize it, my goals depend on the size of my prayers and adherence to a plan.
-This is a lesson I’ve learned from successes and many failures.
+I’ve learned from successes and failures that reaching my goals depends on the size of my prayers and adherence to a plan.